African American Cultural and Resource Center

-Whether walking in the front door or calling into the office, everyone is greeted with "Habari Gani?" which is a Swahili phrase that asks, "What good news do you have?"
-For individuals who walk across the threshold of the African American Cultural & Resource Center (AACRC) this "good news" is most often the center itself.
+Whether walking in the front door or calling into the office, everyone is greeted with "habari gani?" which is a Swahili phrase that asks, "what good news do you have?"

-The AACRC fosters an atmosphere where lively conversation and debate is welcomed and encouraged, where skill-building workshops on leadership and academic success are implemented and quiet study spaces are utilized regularly.
-The AACRC also hosts several large-scale traditional programs that mark significant aspects of African American life at the Univeristy of Cincinnati.
+The AACRC fosters an atmosphere where lively conversation is welcomed and encouraged, leadership development and academic success are prioritized, and quiet study spaces are regularly utilized.
+The AACRC also hosts several large-scale traditional programs that are annual marquee events of the African American experience at the University of Cincinnati.

-Opened on September 21, 1991, the AACRC is poised to become a model for cultural and racial understandingin higher education.
-The center serves as a resource for enlightenment about the black experience and has become a place visited and used by a wide variety of organizations on campus and in the Greater Cincinnati community.
+On the brink of it’s 25th year, the AACRC is poised to become a model for cultural and racial understanding in higher education.
+The Center serves as a resource for enlightenment about the Black experience and has become a known resource for variety of organizations on campus and in the Greater Cincinnati community.

 - influencing academic excellence through programming and recognition